 The Notion Club Papers (NCPs) is a novel by JRR Tolkien - unfinished and unpublished during his lifetime.
-This blog focuses on the NCPs and JRRT, but includes material on the other Inklings.
-A mini-book on the Notion Club Papers has been compiled here: http://notionclubpapers.blogspot.co.uk/
+The Notion Club was a fantasy version of The Inklings.

 Tuesday, 5 August 2014

 Lord of the Rings - significance of the first and last words

 Although JRR Tolkien's The Lord of the Rings (LotR) is classified as a fiction, it not meant to be read as such - and this is clear from its first and last words.

 The first words - from the Prologue: Concerning Hobbits - are:

 book is largely concerned with Hobbits, and from its pages a reader may

 discover much of their character and a little of their history.
 Further